 How to make Paneer Roti:

-- Take wheat flour in a bowl.
-Add water as required and make a smooth and soft dough.
+- Take whole wheat flour in a bowl.
+Add water as needed and knead a smooth soft dough.
 Keep aside for 15 mins

-- Add coriander powder, red chilli powder, garam masala powder and salt.
+- Take a mixing bowl.
+Add grated paneer, green chillies, coriander leaves, coriander powder, red chilli powder, garam masala powder and salt.
 Mix well.
 Keep aside the stuffing

-- Take a medium size ball.
+- Take a medium size ball from the dough.
 Dust it with wheat flour and make a small round

 - Dust the ball and start rolling slowly to make a normal size phulka.
 Dust again in between rolling.
 Make sure it doesn’t break